Overview

 Mathematics is one of the oldest and most respected areas of academia, it provides a logical way to express the fundamentals of the world we see; some say it's beautiful.

-An ideal course for those looking to pursue the sciences, engineering or computing, our A-level Maths course can be studied online, in your own time and at your own pace.
+An ideal course for those looking to pursue careers in the sciences, engineering or computing, our A-level Maths course can be studied online, in your own time and at your own pace.
+With a pass rate of 97%, we are experts in providing distance learning courses to help you progress into the career you want.

 Take your skills one step further by taking a broader look at mathematical principles with our A-level Further Maths course.
 These courses are required to be studied together, make a saving by bundling the two together when you enrol!